open-source-modelling/Smith_Wilson_python/README.md

 This implementation takes as input the <b>available market information</b>, <b>parameters</b> describing the long-term behaviour of the curve and the data on <b>desired (target) maturities</b> for which the yields are needed.

-### Avalible market information
+### Available market information

-- Observed yields of the zero-coupon bonds (ZCB).
+- Observed yields of the Zero-Coupon Bonds (ZCB)
-- Maturity of the observed ZCB.
+- Maturity of the observed ZCB

 ### Parameters

-- Ultimate froward rate `ufr` represents the rate to which the rate curve will converge as time increases.
+- Ultimate froward rate `ufr` represents the rate to which the rate curve will converge as time increases
-- Convergence speed parameter α controls the speed at which the curve converges towards the ufr parameter from the last liquid point (last data point avalible in the market information input).
+- Convergence speed parameter α controls the speed at which the curve converges towards the ufr parameter from the last liquid point (last data point available in the market information input)

 ### Desired output
-- List of maturities for which the SW algorithm will calculate the yields.
+- List of maturities for which the SW algorithm will calculate the yields

 Note that this implementation assumes that the yields were calculated on ZCB.
 This assumption can be easily relaxed in future releases.

 The implementation is split in two parts:

-- The available market data and the parameters are used to "clibrate" the algorithm.
+- The available market data and the parameters are used to "calibrate" the algorithm.
 This returns a calibration vector that can be used to interpolate or extrapolate target maturities.
 This is done by calibrating the kernel functions.
 Look at the function `SWCalibrate()`.
 - The yields for ZCB with targeted maturities are Interpolated/extrapolated.
 Look at the function `SWExtrapolate()`.

 The syntax in the functions tries to be consistent with EIOPA technical specifications.